robertvasek/perun/docs/config.rst

         Placeholder for workload that was supplied to the profiled command (refer to :munit:`workloads` or :doc:`jobs` for more details).

+    ``%label%``:

+        Placeholder for custom user-supplied string label associated with a profile.

     ``%type%``:

         Placeholder for global type of the resources of the profile, i.e. `memory`, `time`,